Our Story

 Ethics

 We are members of Care & Fair, the European carpet trade's industry initiative against child labour.
-The weavers we work with — many of them in families that have been knotting for generations — are paid fairly, work in conditions we have visited and verified, and produce a piece in the same number of months it took half a century ago.
+The weavers we work with (many of them in families that have been knotting for generations) are paid fairly and work in conditions we have visited and verified.

 What Has Not Changed